vggls/medical_xai/README.md

 values to our comparison, but rather inspires further study about its nature.

 Source: [Thesis link](https://dione.lib.unipi.gr/xmlui/bitstream/handle/unipi/15495/Lamprou_mtn2107.pdf?sequence=1)
+-->

 ## Background

 Adopting the terminology of [3], an attribution map method will be considered ***faithful*** to a model if the sum of the attribution map values reflects the class score calculation, up to a class-dependent bias term deviation.

-Based on results included in [1], [2] and [3], the following table summarizes the relationship between Grad-CAM and HiResCAM in terms of values and faithfulness.
+Based on results included in [1], [2] and [3], we summarize in the following table the relationship between Grad-CAM and HiResCAM in terms of values and faithfulness.
 <p align="center">
      <img src="https://github.com/vggls/msc_thesis_medical_xai/assets/55101427/3db620a3-032b-43d8-a155-57dda47047c0.png" height="140" width="500" />
    </p>